10Kft/10kft-api/README.md

 ## Purpose

 This repository contains the source files used to generate the documentation for the 10,000ft API.
-The actual 10,000ft API documentation can be viewed [here CHANGETHIS](link-github-pages-location).
+The actual 10,000ft API documentation can be viewed [here](https://10kft.github.io/10kft-api/).

 ## Submitting Feedback

-To report documentation bugs or to request documentation enhancements, simply submit an issue [here CHANGETHIS](https://github.com/10000ft-location/issues).
+To report documentation bugs or to request documentation enhancements, contact us via our [Support Page](https://help.smartsheet.com/contact/10000ft).
 And, of course, feel free to [submit pull requests](https://help.github.com/articles/using-pull-requests) with bug fixes or changes.

 ## Running the Docs Locally